 I’m a part of a generation known for its love of instant gratification.
 However, I believe that my longing for instant fulfillment stems from something entirely different.

-My fellow Simmers, I leave you with this: don’t aimless stroll through life waiting for the interesting parts because the interesting parts are happening when you least expect it.
+My fellow simmers, I leave you with this: don’t aimless stroll through life waiting for the interesting parts.
+The interesting parts are happening when you least expect it.
 So, get up off your computer and go do something exciting!!